willprice/willprice.github.io/notes/learn_you_a_haskell/1_starting_out/index.md

 [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20]
 {% endhighlight %}

-This shows a simple texas range, the default step size of 1, if you wanted to create an arithmetic list with a negative common difference then you must specify the step size as haskell defaults to one. so [20..1] would evaluate to an empty list as 20 is greater than one.
+This shows a simple Texas range, the default step size of 1, if you wanted to create an arithmetic list with a negative common difference then you must specify the step size as Haskell defaults to one.
+So [20..1] would evaluate to an empty list as 20 is greater than one.

 {% highlight haskell %}
 ghci> [20,19..1]